shakfu/py2max/README.md

 ## Features

-- Scripted *offline* generation of Max patcher files using Python objects corresponding, on a one-to-one basis, with Max/MSP objects stored in the `.maxpat` JSON-based file format.
+- Scripted *offline* generation of Max patcher files using Python objects, corresponding, on a one-to-one basis, with Max/MSP objects stored in the `.maxpat` JSON-based file format.

 - *Round-trip conversion* between (JSON) `.maxpat` files with arbitrary levels of nesting and corresponding `Patcher`, `Box`, and `Patchline` Python objects.